-Table VIII shows the number of images improved by IMS-T, considering the AAC value relative to the F-measure obtained by the original methods.
-Although 70.0% to 92.3% of the images resulting in F-measures originally below .5 were improved, it is interesting to note that high rates in general were achieved throughout the whole F-measure range.
+Table 8 shows the number of images improved by IMS-T, considering the AAC value relative to the F-measure obtained by the original methods.
+Besides the fact that 70.0-92.3% of the images resulting in F-measures originally below .5 were improved, it is interesting to note that high rates in general were achieved throughout the whole F-measure range.
 These results suggest that independently of the performance achieved by a given method, it might be always possible to improve its overall performance using perceptual organization cues for post-processing.

-Figure 31 shows some boundary detection results for each method with and without IMS-T. As it can be observed, IMS-T eliminates noisy segments more effectively, preserving boundary segments that satisfy the perceptual organization principles underlying IMS-T.
+Fig. 33 shows some boundary detection results for each method with and without IMS-T. As it can be observed, IMS-T eliminates noisy segments more effectively, preserving boundary segments that satisfy the perceptual organization principles underlying IMS-T.